laurenschrader/Text-Analyzer/README.md

 Also, we changed parameter variable name from "word" to "element" to accurately reflect that it may not always be a word..

+Describe: numberOfOccurrencesInText()

+Test: "It should return 0 occurrences of a word for an empty string."
+Code:
+const text = "";
+const word = "red";
+numberOfOccurrencesInText(word, text);
+Expected Output: 0
+Notes:

 ## Known Bugs

 _No known bugs or issues.
 If you find any, please report them._